elk-audio/sushi/README.md

 ## Sushi macOS
 Since version 1.0, Sushi can be built natively for macOS as a native binary with all the dependencies statically linked to it.

-There is a new Coreaudio frontend (selectable with the `--coreaudio` command-line option) to interface directly with Coreaudio.
+There is a new Core Audio frontend (selectable with the `--coreaudio` command-line option) to interface directly with Core Audio.
 As an alternative, a Portaudio frontend is also available (with the `--portaudio` flag).

-With Coreaudio, you can select other devices than the default with the `--audio-input-device-uid` and `--audio-output-device-uid` options.
+With Core Audio, you can select other devices than the default with the `--audio-input-device-uid` and `--audio-output-device-uid` options.
 To find out the right number there, you can launch Sushi with the `--dump-portaudio-devs` to get a list in JSON format printed to stdout.

 MIDI support is provided through RtMidi and can access directly CoreMidi devices.

 LV2 support is currently not available for macOS.

 ## Example Sushi configuration files in repository
 Under `misc/config_files` in this repository, we have a large variety of example Sushi configuration files.